OliveiraRyan/60DaysOfDataScience/References/CSC343 Lec07 - Relational Algebra.md

 # CSC343 Lec07: Relational Algebra

-Query Languages allow manupulation and <u>retrueval of data</u> from a database
+Query Languages allow manipulation and <u>retrieval of data</u> from a database
 * The relational model supports simple and powerful Query Languages
 * Query Languages != Programming Languages
     * Are not intended for complex calculations